-In this paper, we shall consider the exclusive two-body decays $\bar B_{(s)}^0\to D_{(s)}^{(*)+} L^-$, where $L\in\{\pi,\rho,K^{(\ast)}\}$, within the QCDF framework.
-For these class-I decays, the spectator antiquark and other light degrees of freedom of the initial $\bar B_{(s)}^0$ mesons need rearrange themselves only slightly to form the heavy $D_{(s)}^{(*)+}$ mesons together with the charm quark created in the weak $b\to c\bar{u}d(s)$ transitions, while the light quark-antiquark pair $\bar{u}d(s)$ must be highly energetic and collinear to form the light meson $L^-$ with energy of $\mathcal{O}(m_b)$, where $m_b$ denotes the bottom-quark mass.
-For such a configuration, a factorization formula, valid in the heavy-quark limit up to power corrections of $\mathcal{O}(\Lambda_\mathrm{QCD}/m_b)$,\footnote{Here we treat the bottom and charm quarks as massive and the light quarks as massless.
+In this paper, we shall consider the exclusive two-body $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays, where $L\in\{\pi,\rho,K^{(\ast)}\}$, within the QCDF framework.
+For these class-I non-leptonic decays, the spectator antiquark and other light degrees of freedom of the initial $\bar{B}_{(s)}^0$ mesons need to rearrange themselves only slightly to form the heavy $D_{(s)}^{(*)+}$ mesons together with the charm quark created in the weak $b\to c\bar{u}d(s)$ transitions, while the light quark-antiquark pair $\bar{u}d(s)$ must be highly energetic and collinear to form the light meson $L^-$ but with energy of $\mathcal{O}(m_b)$, where $m_b$ denotes the bottom-quark mass.
+For such a configuration, a factorization formula, valid in the heavy-quark limit up to power corrections of $\mathcal{O}(\Lambda_\mathrm{QCD}/m_b)$,\footnote{Here we treat the bottom and charm quarks as massive while the light quarks as massless.
 The heavy-quark limit is defined as $m_b,m_c\gg \Lambda_\mathrm{QCD}$ but with $m_c/m_b$ fixed, where $\Lambda_\mathrm{QCD}$ is the QCD intrinsic scale.} can be established for the hadronic matrix elements governing the decays; explicitly, we have~\cite{Beneke:2000ry,Bauer:2001cu}

-where the $B_{(s)}\rightarrow D_{(s)}^{(*)}$ transition form factors $F_{j}^{B_{(s)}\rightarrow D_{(s)}^{(*)}}$ and the light-cone distribution amplitude (LCDA) $\Phi_{L}(u)$ of the light meson encode all the long-distance strong-interaction effects, both of which can be extracted from experimental data or calculated using non-perturbative methods like QCD sum rules and lattice QCD.
-The hard kernels $T_{ij}(u)$ receive, on the other hand, contributions only from scales of $\mathcal{O}(m_b)$ and are therefore calculable perturbatively.
-At leading order (LO) in the strong coupling $\alpha_s$, eq.~\eqref{eq:QCDF} reproduces the NF result, and both the next-to-leading-order (NLO)~\cite{Beneke:2000ry,Politzer:1991au} and the next-to-next-to-leading-order (NNLO)~\cite{Huber:2015bva,Huber:2016xod} corrections to $T_{ij}(u)$ are now known.
+where the $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors, $F_{j}^{B_{(s)}\to D_{(s)}^{(*)}}$, and the light-cone distribution amplitude (LCDA), $\Phi_{L}(u)$, of the light meson encode all the long-distance strong-interaction effects, both of which can be extracted from experimental data or calculated by using non-perturbative methods like QCD sum rules and/or lattice QCD.
+The hard kernels $T_{ij}(u)$ receive, on the other hand, contributions only from scales of $\mathcal{O}(m_b)$ in the heavy-quark limit and are therefore calculable perturbatively.
+At leading order (LO) in the strong coupling $\alpha_s$, eq.~\eqref{eq:QCDF} reproduces the NF result, and both the next-to-leading-order (NLO)~\cite{Beneke:2000ry,Politzer:1991au} and next-to-next-to-leading-order (NNLO)~\cite{Huber:2015bva,Huber:2016xod} corrections to $T_{ij}(u)$ are now known.